Mining Treasure

 In Matthew 6:33, Jesus established two priorities for mankind: the Kingdom of God and His righteousness.
 The Kingdom is Heaven’s governing influence on earth, and righteousness is living in right alignment with the King.

-The Kingdom of God is not merely a concept to study; it is a reality to enter.
-It requires surrender—laying down our assumptions and agendas to follow Jesus not only as Savior, but as King.
+The Kingdom of God is not merely a concept to study but a reality to enter.
+It requires surrender—laying down our assumptions, agendas, and limited understanding to follow Jesus not only as Savior but also as King.

 Once the Holy Spirit reveals the Kingdom to us, everything changes.
-We become responsible for stewarding what we have received and carrying its reality into the world around us.
+We become responsible for stewarding what we have received and for bringing the reality of the Kingdom into the world around us.

 Understanding the Kingdom is only the beginning.
-God calls us to live it.
-As we do, our lives become a visible demonstration of His reign, power, and presence on the earth.
+God calls us to live out the Kingdom teachings.
+As we do, our lives become visible demonstrations of His wisdom, authority, nature, and presence on earth.

-For years, I preached the Gospel sincerely and passionately.
-I spoke of salvation, grace, and the cross—truths I still cherish deeply today.
-Yet somewhere along the journey, a hunger remained in me.
-I sensed there was more of God to know, more of His purpose to understand, and more of His life to experience.
+For years, I preached the Gospel with sincerity and passion.
+I spoke of salvation, grace, and the cross—truths I still deeply cherish today.
+Yet somewhere along the way, a hunger remained within me.
+I sensed there was more to explore the Kingdom, more to understand about His purpose, and more to experience of His life and power.

 In 1984, that hunger led me into a life-changing season.

-At the time, I was serving as the right-hand assistant to evangelist Jimmy Swaggart, helping prepare sermon research, edit teaching materials, write ministry articles, and develop curriculum for the Bible College.
-It was an important and meaningful season of ministry, yet inwardly, I felt restless.
+At the time, I served as the right-hand assistant to evangelist Jimmy Swaggart, helping prepare sermon research, edit teaching materials, write ministry articles, and develop curriculum for the Bible College.
+It was an important and meaningful season of ministry, yet I felt restless within.
 Something deeper was calling me forward.

 Then one day, the Lord spoke clearly to my heart: “I want you to preach the Kingdom of God and teach about the Lord Jesus Christ.”

-That question launched me into a lifelong journey of seeking, studying, and experiencing the reality of the Kingdom of God—not merely as doctrine, but as life.
+That question launched me on a lifelong journey of seeking, studying, and experiencing the reality of the Kingdom of God—not merely as doctrine but as life.

-I began to realize that while I knew the King, I had not fully understood His Kingdom.
+I began to realize that although I knew the King, I had not fully understood His Kingdom.
+The Kingdom is not merely about escaping Earth someday.
+It is about Heaven transforming life here and now.

-The Gospel was never meant to be only about reaching Heaven after we die.
-Jesus preached a Kingdom—a present reality in which the rule of God transforms lives, restores hearts, and brings Heaven’s influence to the earth.
+Jesus preached a Kingdom—a present reality in which God’s rule transforms lives, restores hearts, renews minds, and brings Heaven’s influence to earth.

 That word became a compass for my life.

-There, in villages, churches, orphanages, and among people facing extraordinary hardship, I witnessed firsthand that the Gospel is more than a message to be believed—it is the power of God at work in every area of life.
+There, in villages, churches, and orphanages, and among people facing extraordinary hardship, I witnessed firsthand that the Gospel is more than a message to believe.
+It is the power of God at work in every area of life.

 That journey continues today.